- for Discount Tire71

 The Discount Tire card is designed to offer special financing options to consumers who are making a large purchase.
 The card offers 0% financing for purchases of $199 or more, plus the ability to use the card at other retailers and gas stations in the Synchrony Car Care Network.

 However, that’s where the benefits of having the card end.
-If you’re willing to take a hit on your credit to finance your tires, consider applying in advance for a card that offers a sign-up bonus and cash back in addition to 0% financing.
+Instead, you should consider applying in advance for a card that offers a sign-up bonus and cash back in addition to 0% financing.
 By the time you’re at the Discount Tire store and find out it is going to cost you $1,000 to put tires on your car, it may be too late to consider alternative credit cards with better benefits.

-Consumers who know they’re going to need tires and would like to finance the purchase should consider getting the Chase Freedom Unlimited or the Barclay Cash Forward World MasterCard in advance.
+Consumers who know they’re going to need tires and would like to finance the purchase should consider getting the Capital One Quicksilver or the Barclay Cash Forward World MasterCard in advance.
 That $1,000 tire purchase put on either of these cards will earn you 1.5 percent cash back.
 That would be an easy $15 back.

 By the time you’re at the Discount Tire store and in the process of purchasing tires, it might seem convenient and appropriate to apply for the Discount Tire card to finance your purchase.
-However, if you plan ahead, you’ll do better with a cashback card that offers a sign-up bonus, cash back on all purchases and 0% financing.
+However, if you plan ahead, you’ll do better with a cash back that offers a sign-up bonus, cash back on all purchases and 0% financing.

 Need more info?
 Check out our frequently asked questions.
 If you have other questions, please click on “Ask Now” below.

 - The Discount Tire card belongs to the Synchrony Car Care Network.
 The benefit to you is that you are able to use your card at affiliated gas stations across the country, such as Exxon, Mobil, Chevron and Texaco.
 If you’re in need of a vehicle repair, you can also use it to charge services at hundreds of car repair retailers.
-This would certainly be a benefit if you have an unexpected car repair expense.
+However, you could get a general cashback card or 0% card that could be used anywhere.
+There are even credit cards that are specifically designed to save consumers money on gas purchases.

 - While you can utilize the special financing options for purchases at other affiliated tire and repair facilities in the network, you cannot finance gas purchases.